isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-clean-a-bathroom-exhaust-vent-fan/index.md

 - **Old toothbrush or small detailing brush** Perfect for scrubbing stubborn grime from fan blades and tight crevices.
 - **White vinegar (optional)** Excellent for dissolving mineral deposits and killing mildew without harsh fumes.
 - **Step ladder or sturdy stool** Essential for safely reaching ceiling-mounted fans.
 Always ensure its stable before climbing.
-*(Helpful Extras: Replacement filters if your model uses them, nitrile gloves if youre sensitive to dust, and a headlamp or flashlight for better visibility.)�*
+*(Helpful Extras: Replacement filters if your model uses them, nitrile gloves if youre sensitive to dust, and a headlamp or flashlight for better visibility.)*
 ## **Step-by-Step Cleaning Process**
 ### **Step 1: Turn Off the Power (Critical Safety Step)**